-The original procurement file for Requests for Small Purchases, RFPs, Requests for Quotes (RFQs), Invitations for Bids (IFBs) and Non-Competitive Procurements will be maintained by the Procurement Facilitator, except as noted below.
+The original procurement file for Requests for Small Purchases, Requests for Proposals (RFPs), Requests for Quotes (RFQs), Invitations for Bids (IFBs), and Non-Competitive Procurements, shall be maintained by the Procurement Facilitator, except as noted below.

-Procurement records for small purchases (\$.01 to \$49,999.99) will be retained for a minimum of three (3) years following the submission of the final expenditure report for each procurement by the Fiscal department.
-Procurement Files for procurement activities over \$50,000 will be retained for the same period by the Procurement Facilitator.
+Procurement records for small purchases (\$0.01 to \$49,999.99) shall be retained for a minimum of three (3) years following the submission of the final expenditure report for each procurement by the Fiscal Department.
+Procurement files for activities exceeding \$50,000 shall be retained for the same period by the Procurement Facilitator.

-F. Sub-recipient and Contractor Distinctions
+E. Sub-recipient and Contractor Distinctions

-A sub-recipient is a legal entity to which a sub-award of federal funds is made and that is accountable to another subrecipient or recipient for the use of the funds provided.
+A sub-recipient is a legal entity to which a sub-award of federal funds is made and that is accountable to another sub-recipient or recipient for the use of the funds provided.